mikahado/gwe/README.md

 ```

 ### The Language State & Prop
-What makes MultiLingual especially useful is its pairing with [React state](https://reactjs.org/docs/state-and-lifecycle.html), namely the GWA's `language` state, which is declared in the app's outer-most [component]() `src/components/app/App.js`, and then passed down to all child components as a [prop](https://reactjs.org/docs/components-and-props.html) (Another ReactJS feature).
+What makes MultiLingual especially useful is its pairing with [React state](https://reactjs.org/docs/state-and-lifecycle.html), namely the OLA's `language` state, which is declared in the app's outer-most [component]() `src/components/app/App.js`, and then passed down to all child components as a [prop](https://reactjs.org/docs/components-and-props.html) (Another ReactJS feature).
 The `language` state (and it's dependent props) always contains a string representing one of the supported languages (at the time of writing - `eng`, `spa`, or `fra`).

 What this accumulates to can be illustrated with the following: